Tourism in Gujarat: Business tourism

-Gujarat is one of the most industrialized states in the country.
-There are many Indian and global companies located in Gujarat and the area has seen double digit GDP growth in past decade.
-It is also known as "Growth Engine of India".
+Gujarat is a highly industrialized state, hosting numerous Indian and international companies.
+Over the past decade, it has experienced significant economic growth, often in double digits.
+This robust economic performance has earned it the nickname "The Growth Engine of India."

-Vibrant Gujarat is biennial investors' summit held by the government of Gujarat.
+Vibrant Gujarat is a biennial investors' summit held by the government of Gujarat.
 The event is aimed at bringing together business leaders, investors, corporations, thought leaders, policy and opinion makers; the summit is advertised as a platform to understand and explore business opportunities in the state.
 It has become a model for economic success for many states.
-According to the list of the top 10 Indian cities by GDP in 2009, based on a PricewaterhouseCoopers study, Ahmedabad ranks 7th in India with an annual GDP of US$59 billion.
+According to the list of the top 10 Indian cities by GDP in 2009, based on a PwC study, Ahmedabad ranks 7th in India with an annual GDP of US$59 billion.

-Gujarat International Finance Tec-City is an under-construction city in Gujarat.
-It will be located next to the Sabarmati river, 12 km north of Ahmedabad and 8 km South of Gandhinagar, the political capital of the state.
+GIFT City is an under-construction city in Gujarat.
+It will be located next to the Sabarmati River, 12 km north of Ahmedabad and 8 km South of Gandhinagar, the political capital of the state.
 It will be built on 500 acre of land.
-Its main purpose is to provide high-quality physical infrastructure so that finance and tech firms can relocate their operations there from Mumbai, Bangalore, Gurgaon and other regions where infrastructure is either inconsistent or very expensive.
+Its main purpose is to provide high-quality physical infrastructure so that finance and tech firms can relocate their operations there from Mumbai, Bengaluru, Gurgaon and other regions where infrastructure is either inconsistent or very expensive.